HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/search_mvp.md

 - [ ] Basic requirements:
   - [ ] Code is deployed to `main` & PROD through our CI/CD pipeline
-  - [ ] Services are live in PROD (may be behind feature flag)
+  - [ ] Services are live in PROD (maybe behind feature flag)
-  - [ ] Simpler site translations are live in PROD (if necessary).
+  - [ ] Simpler site translations are live in PROD.
 Translations of the search results content coming from grants.gov will not be included in this 30k ft deliverable.
   - [ ] All new services have passed a security review (if necessary)
   - [ ] All new services have completed a 508 compliance review (if necessary)
   - [ ] Data needed for metrics is actively being captured in PROD